deployKF/website/content/about/introduction.md

 !!! question_secondary ""

-    deployKF combines the <em>ease of a managed service</em> with the flexibility of a self-hosted solution.
+    deployKF combines the _ease of a managed service_ with the flexibility of a self-hosted solution.
     Create a platform that is tailored to your organization's needs, while not also requiring a team of MLOps experts to build and maintain it.

     The key features of deployKF are: